ahicks92/fastnet/specification.md

 A Fastnet packet must consist of a 2-byte channel identifier as a signed 16-bit integer followed by a packet payload of no more than the maximum packet size of the transport minus 2 bytes.
 Channels 0 to 32767 must be reserved for the application and are referred to as message channels.
-All other channels must be reserved for Fastnet's protocol and used as specified.
+All other channels must be reserved for Fastnet's protocol and used as specified here.

 An implementation must prevent the user from using negative channel numbers for any purpose.
-This may be done via a type system (use unsigned integers, for example) or by generating an error.

 ##Status Queries##

 Format:
 ```
-query = -1:i16 0:u8 query_identifier:u16 [argument:p]
+query = -1:i16 0:u8 (<listening_query> | <version_query> | <extension_query>)
-response = -1:i16 1:u8 query_identifier:u16 response_payload:p
+response = -1:i16 1:u8 (<fastnet_response> | <version_response> | <extension_response>)

+fastnet_quiery  = 0: u8
+fastnet_response = 0: u8 response: b

+version_query = 1:u8
+version_response = 1: u8 version: a

+extension_query = 2: u8 name: a
+extension_response = 2: u8 name: a supported: b
 ```

 Channel -1 is the status query and connection handshake channel.
+Queries are specifically designed such that they need not arrive in order.
 Queries must be responded to in both directions.
-All of the following query operations must be implemented:
+All of the following query operations must be implemented.
+Unless otherwise noted, the result of a query should never change.

 - 0 is a query to determine if Fastnet is listening on a specified port.
-The response payload takes the form `0:u8` for no and `1:u8` for yes.
-The argument is not used.
+Return `false` for no, `true` for yes.
+An implementation shall assume that there is no server listening if this query is consistently not responded to.
+An implementation shall send this query no more than ten times.
+An implementation functioning only as a client should respond with `false` but is permitted not to respond at all.

 - 1 is the version query.
-The response payload takes the form `version_string:s`, currently "1.0".
+The version response must contain a version string in the form `major.minor`.
+The current version is "1.0".
+Incrementing the minor component indicates a backwards compatible change.
+Incrementing the major component indicates a backwards-incompatible change.

 - 2 is the extension supported query.
-The argument takes the form `name:s`.
-Names starting with the prefix "fastnet_" are reserved for this specification.
-The response payload takes the form `name:s supported:u8` where `name` matches the sent name and `supported` is 1 if and only if the extension is supported, otherwise 0.
+Extension names should be of the form `vendorname_extensionname` and stored in lower case.
+This specification reserves the prefix `fastnet_` for use by this specification.

 An implementation shall not place limits on the number of times that a query may be sent and must always respond.
 An implementation must continue to respond to queries even after a connection is established.

-Extension names must be of the form "manufacturer_extensionname."  "manufacturer" should be replaced with a string unique to the person or organization implementing the extension and "extensionname" with a string unique to the extension itself.
-Extension and manufacturer names must be ASCII and lower-case.
-This specification reserves the manufacturer string "fastnet" for official fastnet extensions.
-An implementer must refrain from use of extensions with names of the form "fastnet_xxx".
-An implementation must not make use of an extension without first receiving a positive query as to the server's support for said extension.

-This specification defines two extensions: "fastnet_p2p" and "fastnet_file".
-In order to insure uniqueness, implementers wishing to implement extensions must open a pull request or issue against the GitHub repository containing this specification in order to have a name and description added to the extension index.
-Implementers are encouraged in the strongest terms to specify their extensions publicly so that other Fastnet implementations may make use of them.

 ##Connection Establishment##